httpwg/http-extensions/draft-ietf-httpbis-digest-headers.md

      The registry can be used to reserve token values
  - Status: the status of the algorithm.
      Use "standard" for standardized algorithms without known problems;
-     "experimental", "obsoleted", or some other appropriate value
+     "experimental" or some other appropriate value
      - e.g. according to the type and status of the primary document in which the algorithm is defined;
      "deprecated" when the algorithm is insecure or otherwise undesirable;